shreyneil/Classic-Arcade-Game-Clone/README.md

 # Clasic Arcade Game Clone
 ### To run
 ---------------------------
-- Download or fork the application from [here](https://github.com/AaronJuarez/frontend-nanodegree-arcade-game)
+- Download or fork the application from [here](https://github.com/shreyneil/Classic-Arcade-Game-Clone#how-to-play)
 - Select ```index.html``` to start the app
-- You can find a version of the app running [here](https://aaronjuarez.github.io/classic-arcade-game-clone/)

 ### To Use